 13. Chaula Bara

-Chaula Bara is crispy balls that are made with primarily urad Dal and rice.
+Chaula Bara is crispy ball that are made with primarily urad Dal and rice.
 Light, fluffy, and tasty these can be quite addictive.
 It’s made using 4 parts rice and 1 part Urad Dal which is soaked overnight and blended into a medium coarse paste.
 Cumin seeds, carom seeds, coriander leaves, a pinch of baking soda, salt, and pepper are then added to this paste.
 These are then deep-fried and taste amazing when eaten with tangy tamarind chutney.